nanvel/blog/2023/01/domain-driven-design.md

 Effective modules are deep: a simple public interface encapsulates complex logic.

+Repository pattern - an abstraction over the idea of persistent storage.
+Service layer pattern - clearly define where our use cases begin and end.
+Unit of work pattern - provide atomic operations.
+Aggregate pattern - enforce integrity of data.

+Exceptions can be used to express domain concepts too.

 ## Tactical

 Tactical patterns (domain model buildig blocks): value objects, aggregates, domain services...